-Yes, your car insurance likely covers rental cars, as most standard insurance policies cover car rentals in the U.S., up to your normal policy limits and with your regular deductible.
-It’s best to check the details of your car insurance policy to make sure you’re aware of any rental car restrictions, though.
+Yes, your car insurance covers rental cars, in most cases.
+Standard auto insurance policies cover car rentals in the U.S., up to your normal policy limits and with your regular deductible, but it’s best to check the details of your car insurance policy to make sure you’re aware of any specific rental car restrictions.

 In addition, other policies, like health or home insurance, kick in for certain situations.
 Your health insurance will usually cover injuries resulting from a car crash, and home or renters policies cover items stolen from a car.
 Also, depending on the credit card you used to rent a car, you may be able to file a claim through it, too.